 The White Mountains, New Hampshire

-“The White Mountains cover one-fourth of the state of New Hampshire as well as part of western Maine, offering hikers from New England and beyond easy strolls, strenuous summits and breathtaking views just a few hours away from several major cities.
+“The White Mountains cover one-fourth of the state of New Hampshire as well as part of western Maine, offering hikers in New England and beyond easy strolls, strenuous summits and breathtaking views just a few hours away from several major cities.
 The most popular (and crowded) time of the year to visit is during autumn to see the brilliant foliage.

 The 19-mile Presidential Range boasts nine peaks over 4,000 feet, including Mount Washington, the highest peak in the Northeast U.S. At 6,288 ft./1,917 m. – although, if you’re not up for hiking it, you can drive or take a ride on the cog railway to the top!
 Two of my favorite day hikes are easily accessible from Boston: the 4.1-mile Welch-Dickey Loop Trail, which leaves from Thornton, N.H., and the 4.7-mile Mount Morgan and Mount Percival loop in the Squam Lake region of N.H.”